 What certifications do you need to be a construction worker?

 First things first, let’s look at the different certifications you need if you want to become a construction worker.
-Becoming a construction worker is in no way as qualification intense as some other job routes that you can go down, and a lot of the skills are learned on the job.
+Becoming a construction worker is in no way as qualification intense as some other job routes you can go down, and many of the skills are learned on the job.

 High School Diploma